 Tritium: Although not required by ODCM, a total of eleven (11) precipitation samples were analyzed for Tritium during the report period.
-Tritium was detected in one of the seven (1 of 7) indicator samples, and it was not detected in any of the four (4) control samples.
+Tritium was not detected in any of the seven (7) indicator samples, and it was not detected in any of the four (4) control samples.